-From now on, characteristic directions (which are covariant objects in $M^{(1)}$) and characteristic lines (which are contravariant objects in $M^{(1)}$) will be taken as synonyms, thus breaking the separation proposed in Table \ref{TabellaCheBella}.
-It should be stressed that in the multidimensional cases\footnote{As those treated in \cite{MR2985508}.} it is no longer possible to regard the characteristic directions as lines lying in $L$, since the latter are \emph{not} hyperplanes. \end{remark}
+From now on, characteristic directions and characteristic lines will be taken as synonyms, thus breaking the separation proposed below:

+It should be stressed that in the multidimensional cases (see, e.g.,~\cite{MR2985508}) it is no longer possible to regard the characteristic directions as lines lying in~$L$, since the latter are \emph{not} hyperplanes. \end{Remark}